red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 there are many more things
 we need to consider to avoid coupling the test code to the production code too much.

-Applying Test-driven development gives you feedback about these things: _Listen to the tests_!
+Applying Test-driven development gives you feedback about these things: Listen to that feedback, _Listen to the tests_!
 If something is challenging to test, it is often also difficult to use.
 Reconsider and modify your design to make it easier to test things.
 The main benefit of Test-driven development is that you get this feedback early on in the lifetime of some code.
 If you listen to this feedback and design your code accordingly, you will end up with modular code that is testable and can be modified easily.